CloudLabsAI-Azure/openai-end-to-end-baseline/docs/Instructions/Labs/Lab-03.md

       az webapp config appsettings set --name $UI_APP_SERVICE_NAME --resource-group $RESOURCE_GROUP --settings chatApiEndpoint=$ENDPOINT_URL az webapp restart --name $UI_APP_SERVICE_NAME --resource-group $RESOURCE_GROUP
     ```
-4. Validate the client application that is now pointing at the flow deployed in a container still works
+4. Validate the client application that is now pointing at the flow deployed in a container still works.

+## Review
+In this lab you have completed the following tasks:
+- Deployed the flow to Azure App Service option
+- Builded and push the image
+- Hosted the chat flow container image in Azure App Service